alanng10/class-lang/Docue/Article/Sande/a.md

 Int is 64 bits.
 Ref is 64 bits.
 Int value is stored in ref value 64 bits.
 Struct any is passed with ref.
-Type is used for variable storage.
+Type is used to declare variable storage.
 And for struct var get and set.
 A struct type can be builtin string struct type or struct type that has StructName.